Professor John Andrews is a renewable-energy hydrogen specialist with 40 years' experience in sustainable energy.

 - A Business/Higher Education Round Table Award for Outstanding Achievement in Collaborative R&D in 1998

-- Leader, Renewable-Energy Hydrogen research group within School of Aerospace, Mechanical and Manufacturing Engineering
+- Leader, Renewable-Energy Hydrogen research group within School of Engineering

 - Thesis project coordinator and lecturer, Master of Engineering (Sustainable Energy) program